ultraleap/UnityPlugin/README.md

 **UnityModules packages from our developer website support Unity 5.6.2, 2017.1-4, and 2018.1.** Newer versions of Unity are usually perfectly safe to use.
 If you encounter errors or warnings with newer Unity versions, please report them as an Issue.

+Since Unity Modules 4.5.0, our [releases page][releases] on this repository is the official source for distribution.
+This version of UnityModules fixes compilation warnings in Unity 2019 and includes some fixes for newer Unity features like the Scriptable Render Pipeline.

 **The UnityModules *repository* expects Unity 2017.3 and up.** If you are sourcing UnityModules directly from this repository, your mileage may vary with earlier versions of Unity.

 ## License